James Anderton: Early life and career

-Born and brought up in a coal mining family in Wigan, Lancashire, he was educated at St Matthew's Church School and later at Wigan Grammar School.
+Cryil James Anderton was born into a coal mining family, on 24 May 1932, in Wigan, Lancashire, where he was also brought up.
+He was educated at St Matthew's Church School and later at Wigan Grammar School.
 Anderton performed three years National Service in the Royal Military Police before joining the Manchester City Police force in 1953.
 He began his career as a beat constable in the Moss Side area of Manchester before being talent-spotted by Superintendent Robert Mark, who later became Commissioner of the Metropolitan Police.
 Anderton rose rapidly through the ranks of the Manchester City Police, studying criminology at the Victoria University of Manchester.
 He became a chief superintendent of Cheshire Constabulary and later the assistant chief constable of Leicestershire Constabulary.
 In 1975, he became deputy chief constable of the Greater Manchester Police (GMP), which had been founded a year earlier.
 On 23 October 1976, he was appointed chief constable, at the age of 44.